 Rarely does a chapter conduct an initiation where every initiate can attend the ceremony.
 This leaves the chapter oﬃcers and advisors with the task of distributing the certiﬁcates and pins to the new members.
 The simplest way to handle this task is to notify students via e-mail of a campus location (usually your oﬃce) where the certiﬁcates and pins can be picked up during normal business hours, or specific hours you designate.
 Alternately, you can arrange for chapter oﬃcers to assist you in mailing the remaining certiﬁcates to students who were not in attendance at the ceremony.
 You might also bring them to meetings and events, and encourage new members not only to attend, but to pick up their certificate as well.

 Executive Director's New Member Email

 The Executive Director sends an email to all new initiates the day after the ceremony, welcoming them to the ALD family.
 The email contains the advisor’s name and email address, and tells students to contact their advisor to pick up initiation material if they were unable to attend.
-If you have a few “open hours” or times set aside for pick-up, email email@example.com and we’ll include the information in the welcome email.
+If you have a few “open hours” or times set aside for pick-up, or an alternative email address you'd like us to include, email email@example.com and we’ll include the information in the welcome email.